catmaid/CATMAID/API_CHANGELOG.md

   format like before.
 The main difference is that start and target nodes of an edge are now defined explicitly by ID rather than an index.

+- `POST /{project_id}/skeleton/connectivity_matrix`:
+  The new parameters row_relations and col_relations allow callers now to specify the relations used to connect two skeletons for each side.
+They default to "presynaptic_to" and "postsynaptic_to".

 ### Deprecations

 None.